 Where is John Fashanu now?

-Often criticised for being over physical and aggressive in his style of play, John Fashanu retired from the game whilst playing for Aston Villa due to injury in 1995.
+Often criticised for being over physical and aggressive in his style of play, John Fashanu retired from the game at the age of 33 after snapping knee ligaments whilst playing for Aston Villa in 1995.

 Check out these great deals on replica football shirts and grab yourself a bargain.